ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/profiling-ml-on-arm/nn-profiling-executenetwork.md

 ---
-title: ML profiling of a LiteRT model with ExecuteNetwork
+title: ML Profiling of a LiteRT model with ExecuteNetwork
 weight: 6

 ### FIXED, DO NOT MODIFY